kredati/cin3010s20/covenant.md

 ### Good citizenship
 The principle of good citizenship means behaving in ways that allow others to learn well.
 We agree to:
-* Be on time to seminar, which begins at 3:10pm.
+* Be on time to seminar, which begins at 6:10pm.
 * Stay the whole duration of the seminar—or, if we must leave, we agree to do so with as little disruption as possible.
 * Leave the seminar room for bio-breaks in ways that are unobtrusive.
+(Asking for permission to leave is obtrusive.)
 * Moderate our participation in the seminar, ensuring that a small cadre of students does not dominate discussion.
 We note that this responsibility cuts both ways.
 For those of us who are dilatory, we agree not to take up too much space in the seminar.
 For those of us who are laconic, we agree not to leave others to do the work of sustaining discussion.

 ### Responsible teaching